-- HHFT spent the following on walking aids over the last two years: - 2023 = £68,891.09 - 2024 = £68,006.56 - This is an average cost of £68,449 annually - If we can increase the return of walking aids it would follow that we would have a greater stock to issue and therefore need to procure fewer new aids. - Just a 10% reduction in our annual procurement of walking aids could see an estimated saving of £6,844.88 per year.
+HHFT spent an average of £68,449 annually on walking aids over the last two years (£68,891.09 in 2023 and £68,006.56 in 2024).

+If we can increase the return of walking aids it would follow that we would have a greater stock to issue and therefore need to procure fewer new aids.
+Just a 10% reduction in our annual procurement of walking aids could see an estimated saving of £6,844.88 per year.

-- With just an initial investment cost of £805.14 and an estimated annual saving of £6,844.88 per year this gives a 750% return on investment.
-The return on investment period will be less than two months. - We do not have data on the number of ferrules used when refurbishing the aids ready for reuse, although are planning to collect this going forwards.
+With just an initial investment cost of £805.14 and an estimated annual saving of £6,844.88 per year this gives a 750% return on investment.
+The return on investment period will be less than two months.

+We do not have data on the number of ferrules used when refurbishing the aids ready for reuse, although are planning to collect this going forwards.
 We do know the Trust spends a yearly average of £785 on ferrules for an average order of 1,886 ferrules annually.
 The cost of the ferrules is included in the total amount spent on walking aids shown above.
 We are aware that by increasing the return of walking aids there will be an expected increase in the number of replacement ferrules required and this will influence the estimated savings above, although this is likely to be small in comparison to the expected savings.